 THE List: 10 Best Mets Broadcasters

-Ralph Kiner (1962-Present)
+Ralph Kiner (1962-2013)

-Despite his penchant for misspeaking, Kiner is an excellent announcer.
-Unlike today’s breed of commentator, he rarely uses the word “I” when giving analysis.
+Despite his penchant for misspeaking, Kiner was an excellent announcer.
+Unlike today’s breed of commentator, he rarely used the word “I” when giving analysis.
 My favorite Kiner’s Korner moment was when he had Mookie Wilson and Danny Heep on the show, and Heep was wearing eye black.
 Kiner said, “Danny is wearing that to cut down on glare — he’s not trying to look like Mookie.”
 Classic.

 Bob Murphy (1962-2003)